MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/purpose-of-validation-and-traceability.md

 Regulated industries must qualify the Microsoft Power Platform as infrastructure before implementing Guides.
 To do so, the following tasks are required at a minimum:

 - Initial Risk Assessment (asses GxP applicability)
-- Vendor Assessment (audit of vendor – can be virtual/physical/postal)
+- Vendor Assessment (audit of vendor – can be virtual, physical, or postal)
 - Qualification Plan
 - Platform Design Technical Specification
 - Risk Assessment, for example, the risk of having the wrong version of a guide made available to operators